cap-js/docs/tools/lint/meta/no-dollar-prefixed-names.md

 #### ❌ &nbsp; Incorrect example

-In the next example, the element `$pages` start with `$` and so the rule will raise an error for this element:
+In the next example, the element `$pages` starts with `$` and so the rule will raise an error for this element:

 ::: code-group
 <<< ../examples/no-dollar-prefixed-names/incorrect/db/schema.cds#snippet{cds:line-numbers} [db/schema.cds]